fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 ## Strategy 2: break compatibility with old rubies

+* Cleaner code
-* Easier to maintain
+* It is possible to forget old Rubies

 !SLIDE center

-It **can be a nightmare** to manage the branches if you need to change something in older versions
+But it **can be a nightmare** to manage the branches if you need to change something in older versions

 ![](../_images/nightmare.png)